 Durex’s silicone rubber heaters take advantage of the unique properties of silicone rubber to provide heating elements of unparalleled performance.
 Silicone rubber is calendared onto fiberglass cloth in a variety of thicknesses and constructions which serves as the basis for Durex’s silicone heating elements.
 Generally two layers of material containing an etched foil element or a precision wire wound element are vulcanized together to form a basic silicone heating element.
-The three most common constructions include:

 You may also be interested in Kapton® (polyimide)Flexible Heaters.